Table of Contents

 GetPathCostModifier(Point)

 Returns a modifier that indicates the "cost" for pathfinding over this object.
 If this object is a Furniture object, it has to have the NonColliding category for the returned value to have an effect.
-Note that, if this object moves, MarkDirtyForPathfinding(Point) should be invoked for its previous and resulting Position.
+Note that, if this object moves, MarkDirtyForPathfinding(Point, int) should be invoked for its previous and resulting Position.
 By default, this method returns 0, meaning no additional pathfinding cost is added.

 public override float GetPathCostModifier(Point position)